 The reform is of significance for the power plant sector.
 Since 2013, energy companies have needed to buy allowances for the emissions caused by their energy generation – only some of the allowances in the field of heat generation are allocated free of charge.
 Here, rising allowances prices will increase the economic pressure on carbon-intensive power plants, whose electricity will thus become more expensive in the medium term than lower-carbon power, e.g. from combined heat and power generation or gas-fired power plants.

 The directive also permits the Member States to voluntarily cancel a certain quantity of allowances from their volumes up for auction if they take additional national measures to close down generation capacity.
 The intention here to ensure that the certificates no longer required in a Member State do not result in higher emissions in other Member States.
 The phrase used to describe this is the “waterbed effect”.

 Also, it was decided in the reform that subsidies for coal-based projects should not generally be provided from the European “modernisation fund”.
 The modernisation fund aims to help eastern European Member States in particular with the modernisation of their energy systems.

 Furthermore, the ETS is also very important for the national climate targets in the energy sector.
 Although the EU-wide instrument of emissions trading does not specifically aim to reduce emissions in individual sectors and countries (thus guaranteeing compliance with the national climate objectives), and does permit cross-border trading in emission rights, carbon pricing can create incentives for the reduction of emissions and thus help reach the national climate targets.

-Carbon leakage and protection of industry
+Carbon leakage and the competitiveness of energy-intensive industry